AnakWibu/PersonalWeb/README.md

 # PersonalWeb
-this is my personal website projet in course human computer interactive using HTML, CSS, and JavaScript
+this is my personal website project in course human computer interactive using HTML, CSS, and JavaScript